 For more information about state policies, click here: http://www.saferstates.com/bill-tracker/

 State and local governments should continue to take the lead in passing policies to restrict PFAS.
-Congress should take action to eliminate the use of this class of chemicals in firefighting foam used by the military.
+Congress should take action to eliminate the sources of PFAS that end up in the environment, including the military’s use of PFAS-containing firefighting foam.
 In addition, manufacturers and retailers should establish chemicals policies that eliminate PFAS in products they produce and sell, replacing them with safer alternatives.

 How can I reduce my exposure?